- Academic Warning Policy

 All challenge examinations will be graded on the “pass/no pass” basis.
 The standard for a “P” in challenge courses is performance at the level of a grade of “B-” or higher.
 Credits are awarded but not calculated in GPA.

 Students who withdraw from full-term courses between the eighth week of the term and the Wednesday before finals week will receive a “W” on their transcript.
 For short-term courses, proportional times will be used.
-Note: Permission of the instructor is required to withdraw from the course.
+Note: online permission of the instructor is required to withdraw from the course.
 A “W” is not computed in a student’s GPA.

 In Progress (IP)